dustinpfister/blog_posts/_posts/express-middleware-error-handlers.md

 ## 1 - Express Error handing middleware sync example

 If a middleware throws an error that is not the result of some kind of async type action, then express will just handle the error.
 The default error handler will fire, unless a custom error handler middleware is defined.
+To define a custom error handler that will be used first, one way is to just pass a middleware function to the app use method.
+This middleware function should have four arguments, and when doing so the first argument will be the error object.
+This kind of hander should be placed at the bottom of the app.js file so that it will be used after all the other paths that might apply.

 ```js
 let express = require('express'),